sunaku/binman/man/man1/binman.1.markdown

 ## DESCRIPTION

-[binman] produces UNIX manual pages for your executable scripts.
-It can extract their leading comment headers (defined below), convert them from markdown(7) into roff(7) using [md2man], and display them using man(1).
+[binman] generates manual pages from header comments in your scripts.
+It can extract their embedded manpage sources (described below), convert them from md2man(5) into roff(7) and HTML using [md2man], and display them using man(1).

-### Leading comment headers

-A leading comment header can be one of the following two things:
+### Embedded manpage sources

+An "embedded manpage source" is an md2man(5) document that is embedded in your script, typically inside a multi-line block comment or "here document"; or in a header comment composed of single-line comments near the top of your script.

+#### In multi-line comments

-1. A contiguous sequence of single-line comments (which begin with `#` and optionally continue with a single space followed by any number of characters until the end of the line) starting at the beginning of the file (after shebang and encoding comments plus optional blank lines) and ending at the first single blank line.
+In the former case, where it's possible to write a freeform block of text, the embedded manpage source must be delimited by `=begin` and `=end` lines, which start with their respective delimiters and, optionally, continue with a single space followed by any amount and kind of characters until the end of line.

+To illustrate, here is the simplest case:

+    =begin
+    This is an embedded manpage source!
+    =end

+Next, we can add decorations after the delimiters:

+    =begin \\\\\\\\\\\\\\\\\\\\\\\\\\\\
+    This is an embedded manpage source!
+    =end //////////////////////////////

+Similarly, using different characters this time:

+    =begin abcdefghijklmnopqrstuvwxyz'"
+    This is an embedded manpage source!
+    =end 0123456789!@#$%^&*()=+-_:;,\/?

+#### In single-line comments

-2. The first embedded document delimited by `=begin` and `=end` lines, which begin with the respective delimiters and optionally continue with a single space followed by any number of characters until the end of the line.
+In the latter case, the embedded manpage source is expected to be found in a contiguous block of single-line comments that begins at the top of the script (optionally after a `#!` line, `coding:` line, and any number of blank lines) and ends at the first blank line.
+Each single-line comment inside this block must begin with a `#` character and may, optionally, continue with a single space followed by any amount and kind of characters until the end of line.

-### Markdown processing divergence

-Although your leading comment headers are written in markdown(7), `binman conv` inherits the following additions to markdown(7) syntax from md2man(5):

-  * There can be at most one top-level heading (H1).
-It is emitted as `.TH` in the roff(7) output to define the UNIX manual page's header and footer.

-  * Paragraphs whose lines are all uniformly indented by two spaces are considered to be "indented paragraphs".
-They are unindented accordingly before emission as `.IP` in the roff(7) output.

-  * Paragraphs whose subsequent lines (all except the first) are uniformly indented by two spaces are considered to be a "tagged paragraphs".
-They are unindented accordingly before emission as `.TP` in the roff(7) output.

-### Markdown processing extensions

-The following [Redcarpet] extensions are enabled while processing markdown(7):

-  * tables
-  * autolink
-  * superscript
-  * strikethrough
-  * fenced\_code\_blocks
+To illustrate, here is the simplest case:

+    # This is an embedded manpage source!

+Next, we can add a `#!` line at the top:

+    #!/bin/sh
+    # This is an embedded manpage source!

+Next, we can add a `coding:` line after `#!`:

+    #!/bin/sh
+    # coding: utf-8
+    # This is an embedded manpage source!

+Or, using the Emacs coding system syntax:

+    #!/bin/sh
+    # -*- encoding: utf-8 -*-
+    # This is an embedded manpage source!

+Next, we can add blank lines between them:

+    #!/bin/sh
+    # coding: utf-8

+    # This is an embedded manpage source!

+Here is another permutation of the above:

+    #!/bin/sh

+    # This is an embedded manpage source!

 ## OPTIONS